 A one-year stop at Eastern Michigan in 2002 as quarterbacks coach followed a one-year stint as wide receivers coach at Eastern Illinois in 2001.
 From 1990-2000, Molnar spent time as an offensive coordinator as well as working with quarterbacks and wide receivers at two universities.
 He spent seven seasons at Kent State (1994-2000) after he worked in the same position at Illinois State from 1990-93.

 Prior to Illinois State, Molnar called the offensive plays and coached quarterbacks at Western Carolina in 1989.
 He made his first foray into major college football as a graduate assistant in 1987-88 at Virginia.
 With the Cavaliers, he assisted the quarterbacks coach.
 Molnar’s first coaching job came at his alma mater, Lock Haven University.
 From 1984-86 he worked with the wide receivers, tight ends, running backs and kickers.

 Running Backs Coach/Recruiting Coordinator

-In the shortened recruiting for the transition staff in the winter of 2013, Shumaker and head coach Paul Petrino assembled players who had an immediate impact for the Vandals.
-With a full recruiting year to prepare for the 2014 signing day, Shumaker was able to help develop a class that had an even greater immediate impact.
+Shumaker’s mark on the transformation of the Vandals started in the winter of 2013.
+He and head coach Paul Petrino’s first staff assembled players who had an immediate impact for the Vandals.
+With a full recruiting year to prepare for the 2014 signing day, Shumaker was able to help develop a class that had an even greater impact.